|Middletown Township Committee||5 voting members|

 Sewer fees are currently billed separately from taxes.

 The municipal budget is managed by the Township Committee.
 School and county budgets are managed by the Board of Education and County Board of Chosen Freeholders, respectively.
 All three bodies operate independently, though commonly enter into shared service or purchasing arrangements to reduce costs.

-The Library Board of Trustees and the Sewerage Authority (TOMSA) Board are appointed by the Township Committee (one member of the Library Board is appointed by the School Superintendent).
+The Library Board of Trustees and the Sewerage Authority (TOMSA) Board are appointed by the Township Committee.
+However, one member of the Library Board is appointed by the School Superintendent.
 The Library and TOMSA budgets are separately managed from the Township budget by the respective boards.